winged/chirp/README.rst

 Windows
 -------

+NOTE: Currently not implemented (has to be ported from the old build system)

 * Install Visual Studio 2015 if you want to build for python 3

   * Select Git for Windows in Visual Studio Installer or install it